Drug-eluting stent: Stenosis and restenosis

 Stenosis refers to the narrowing of the blood vessels, which can restrict blood flow to the organs and tissues.
 This condition is often caused by the buildup of fatty deposits in the arteries, also called atherosclerosis.
 Stents are inserted into a narrowed artery during a procedure known as angioplasty.
 The stents help open up the narrowed artery and improve blood flow.
 However, over time, the treated artery can close up again, which is a condition known as restenosis.

 Restenosis, or in-stent restenosis, is a blockage or narrowing that comes back in the portion of the artery previously treated with a stent.
 Restenosis tends to happen three to six months after the procedure.
 Restenosis is even more likely to occur if a stent was not used.

 When restenosis occurs, another procedure may be needed to correct the problem, such as the placement of a DES that gradually releases a drug that suppresses cellular growth, thereby reducing the potential for blockage developing inside the stent.
 This therapy significantly reduces the occurrence of adverse events post-stenting.

-Technically, a DES in a mesh tube implant devices that is used in angioplasty procedures to treat stenosis of blood vessels and prevent restinosis: the stent, which elutes drugs, is implanted into the blood vessel to help keep the vessel open and improve blood flow.
-Specifically, drug-eluting stents are used in the treatment of various medical conditions usually at the site of stenotic or occlusive arterial lesions, but one of the primary medical uses is in the treatment of coronary artery disease.
-Stents are inserted into narrowed coronary arteries, where the narrowing is primarily caused by atherosclerosis.
-Stents are then expanded to open up the narrowed artery.
-Such stents gradually release a drug compound that suppresses cellular growth, into the newly stented area, thereby reducing the potential for blockage within the stent area itself.
-Such blockage is termed in-stent restenosis (ISR).
-This in-stent blockage is most often caused by excessive cell proliferation or thrombi (blood clots).
-Anticoagulation therapy (blood thinners), has become a standard treatment following the placement of DES.
-This therapy significantly reduces the occurrence of adverse events post-stenting.